Skip to main content

 The AI will regenerate the brief based on your modifications.

-The AI uses validation to ensure your Research Context Brief is complete.
+The assistant uses validation to ensure your research context brief is complete.
 If important information is missing, the AI will ask follow-up questions with different priorities:

 • Must questions: Critical information needed before generation